xStormyy/lite-xl.github.io/README.md

 > the full filename (with the `.html` file extension) while the website does not use that. `http-server` does not have
 > this limitation.

+## Repo Structure

+- `assets/`: Asset files (images, js, css, etc.)
+- `assets/img`: Images used for the website
+- `assets/javascript.js`: Main JavaScript file used for the website
+- `assets/stylesheet.css`: Main CSS file used for the website
+- `locales/`: Localized website content
+- `locales/en`: English website content
+- `locales/en/template.html`: Template HTML for the english website
+- `locales/en/404.md`: The content shown to users when the page is not found
+- `.editorconfig`: EditorConfig for this website
+- `404.html`: The content shown to users when the page is not found
+- `index.html`: A symlink to index.html in the default locale
+- `site.rb`: Website generator

 ## Extra goodies

 #### Auto updates